-- Early identification of vulnerability to peer on peer harm by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis. - Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected.
-If a disclosure is made - staff will listen carefully to the child, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions - where, when, what, etc;

-- Those who experience abuse will never be given the impression that they are creating a problem by reporting, nor will those who experience abuse ever be made to feel ashamed for making a report. - The child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the wider peer cohort.
-The need to not promise confidentiality should be considered as it is very likely that information will need to be shared with others. - When an incident of sexual violence and sexual harassment occurs, reference to Part 5 of Keeping Children Safe In Education 2021 and guidance Sexual violence and sexual harassment between children in schools and colleges 2021 should be made in relation to taking protective action.
+- Early identification of vulnerability to child on child abuse by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis. - Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected.
+If a disclosure is made - staff will listen carefully to the child, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions - where, when, what, etc; - Those who experience abuse will never be given the impression that they are creating a problem by reporting, nor will those who experience abuse ever be made to feel ashamed for making a report. - The child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the wider peer cohort.
+The need to not promise confidentiality should be considered as it is very likely that information will need to be shared with others. - Providing support for both the victims and perpetrators of any child on child abuse.
+See the Whole School Managing Sexual Violence and Sexual Harassment between Children Policy (Child on Child Abuse) - When an incident of sexual violence and sexual harassment occurs, reference to Part 5 of Keeping Children Safe In Education 2022 and guidance Sexual violence and sexual harassment between children in schools and colleges 2022 should be made in relation to taking protective action.
 These incidents must be reported immediately to the DSL/ Deputy DSL who will undertake further assessment of what action should be taken proportionate to the factors that have been identified. - If the incident constitutes a criminal offence, the setting will liaise with the police.

-Contextual safeguarding approach to peer on peer harm:
+Contextual safeguarding approach to child on child abuse:

-BCLC will minimise the risk of peer on peer abuse by taking a contextual approach to safeguarding by increasing safety in the contexts of which harm can occur - this can include the school environment itself, peer groups and the neighbourhood.
-Following any incidents of peer on peer harm, the DSL/Deputies will review and consider whether any practice or environmental changes can be made in relation to any lessons learned.
+BCLC will minimise the risk of child on child abuse by taking a contextual approach to safeguarding by increasing safety in the contexts of which harm can occur - this can include the school environment itself, peer groups and the neighbourhood.
+Following any incidents of child on child abuse, the DSL/Deputies will review and consider whether any practice or environmental changes can be made in relation to any lessons learned.
 This can include making changes to staffing and supervision, making changes to the physical environment and considering the utilisation and delivery of safeguarding topics on the curriculum.